Great news: There are two potential long weekends in September…

 Thursday November 30 – Commemoration Day

 Formerly referred to as Martyr’s Day, this new holiday honours the Emiratis who have died while protecting their country.
-It will always fall on November 30, this year it fell on a Wednesday but we didn’t get that specific day off (we instead got a combined day off for this and National Day).
-There hasn’t yet been an announcement of whether it will be a day off in 2017 or not.
+It will always fall on November 30, last year it fell on a Wednesday but we didn’t get that specific day off (we instead got a combined day off for this and National Day).
+But we’re likely to get Thursday November 30 off as it falls on the same day as the next official public holiday…

 Thursday November 30 – The birthday of Prophet Mohammed (PBUH)